-The Slovenians held off the Portuguese club for most of the match until the visiting team struck with 10 minutes from time, but the host had the last laugh with a late effort.
+The Slovenians held off the Portuguese club for most of the match until the visitors struck with 10 minutes from time, but the hosts had the last laugh with a stoppage-time effort

-The 18-year-old Portugal-born forward and son of former Porto and Benfica attacking midfielder Zlatko Zahovic salvaged the Slovenians a point in dramatic circumstances at Stadion Ljudski vrt after Nani appeared to have given Sporting an opening Group G win.
+The 18-year-old Portugal-born forward and son of ex-Porto and Benfica attacking midfielder Zlatko Zahovic salvaged the Slovenians a point in dramatic circumstances at Stadion Ljudski vrt after Nani appeared to have given Sporting an opening Group G win.

 Maribor eventually came to life towards the end of the first period and Aleksander Rajcevic hit the post with a powerful header.

-Sporting coach Marco Silva had attempted to play down the favorite tag in the build-up, although his side soon found its rhythm as the team dominated possession during the early stages.
+Sporting coach Marco Silva had attempted to play down the favourites' tag in the build-up, although his side soon found their rhythm as they dominated possession during the early stages.

-The first chance of the game fell to the home side, though, as forward Agim Ibraimi raced past Mouhamadou Naby Sarr and forced Rui Patricio to parry a stinging effort around the post with nine minutes gone.
+The first chance of the game fell to the hosts, though, as forward Agim Ibraimi raced past Mouhamadou Naby Sarr and forced Rui Patricio to parry a stinging effort around the post with nine minutes gone.

 Nani then skewed a shot just wide a few moments later.

-At the other end, Marcos Tavares – Maribor's playoff hero against Celtic with the goal that sent the team through – went close twice.
+At the other end, Marcos Tavares – Maribor's play-off hero against Celtic with the goal that sent them through – went close twice.

 The Brazilian saw an initial effort drop just wide of the post following a deflection off Cedric and then, just after the hour mark, his 20-yard attempt narrowly missed the target.